 On the menu today is this quick and easy spin on stuffed bell peppers.
 Pressure Cooker Mexican Stuffed Bell Peppers with Chipotle Lime Sauce, no precooking required!

 This post is part of an original TIDBITS recipe, first seen HERE on tidbits-cami.com.

 I have a reputation in my house of never making the same foods twice.
 My husband will hold my face in his hands, stare lovingly into my eyes and slowly say, “Marci, this is a good one, please…make it…again.”
 Or at least I think that’s what he said.
 I got distracted by an idea for a new strawberry balsamic syrup I planned on making for pancakes the next morning.
 What can I say, so many recipes, so little time!

-So when I told him I was gonna make my famous sausage stuffed bell peppers with homemade marinara he about flipped!
+So when I told him I was gonna make my famous pressure cooker Mexican stuffed bell peppers with sausage and homemade marinara he about flipped!
 “We haven’t had that one for years!” he exclaimed.
 Unfortunately (for him, not me), I ate a green chile burger later that week that blew my mind.
-The thoughts of an Ultimate Mexican Stuffed Bell Pepper destroyed any possibility of the other bell pepper what’s-its-name from ever being known by the world.
+The thoughts of the Ultimate pressure cooker Mexican Stuffed Bell Peppers destroyed any possibility of the other bell pepper what’s-its-name from ever being known by the world.